TradingView – Supertrend (Automated Trading)

 • Easily double the quantity when the signal changes

-The strategy is for learning & demonstration purposes only.
-We DO NOT promise any returns.
+The strategy is for learning and demonstration purposes only.
+We do not promise any returns.

 Admin